Zopa: Peer-to-peer lending

 Zopa enabled investors to lend to UK consumers through its peer-to-peer lending platform.
 By 2021, around £6 billion in loans had been processed.
 Borrowers could take out loans between £1,000 and £25,000.
 Typically individuals used these to funds to help buy a car, consolidate debts, cover home improvements or weddings.

 Investors could choose from four investment products based on their risk and return appetite.
 Investors' money was split across multiple borrowers.
 Investors then received monthly repayments of interest and capital, which they could re-lend to compound the interest.

-In December 2021, Zopa announced that it would withdraw from peer-to-peer lending with the intent to repay all investors no later than 31 January 2022.
+In December 2021, Zopa announced that it would withdraw from peer-to-peer lending.

 Banking and credit cards

 Zopa offers FSCS-protected deposit accounts, personal loans, credit cards, and a money management app which makes use of data made available by the introduction of Open Banking.
+A current account was launched in March 2025.